allokrv/ihuv2/README.md

 	"ratingmode":				    "skip", //rate the video(s) (or skip it) "mode_comment":                             "mode can be like/dislike/skip"        }
 ```

-## Usage
-It's rather simple you just run the Script with a Video-ID or a Channel-ID as argument

-Example: "`python ihuv2.py 6E5m_XtCX3c`" (from: https://www.youtube.com/watch?v=6E5m_XtCX3c)

-You're gonna be asked if you really wanna like/dislike the few thousand Videos you just put in

-So even a messed up json should worst case lead to a crash and re-download

 ###### This is a small private project which may or may not be further maintained or outdated